diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 |**SUM** |**240$**      |**1.0**|**1.0**|**1.0**|**1.0**|**1.0**|**1.0**|**1.0**|**280$**  |

 Notice, how much revenue receives Levi: **116.67$**.

 Imagine that *teamA* showed clear leadership during the match.
-And Levy decided to make a big bet, taking most of the total revenue.
+And at the end of the match Levy decided to make a big bet, taking most of the total revenue.
+I believe, this is **not fair**, as Levi at the end of the match had more information than John, for example.

 Meanwhile, in the proposed betting scheme, Levi's revenue is only **51.08$ ..
 55.32$** (depending on the `k` value).